bixb922/umidiparser/README.md

 is limited to the *buffer\_size* bytes per track, and you can process a files much larger than the available heap or RAM.
 See "CPU AND MEMORY" below.

-This library will calculate the time between events, using the parameters and events available in the MIDI file (pulses per beat in the header and set tempo event).
+This module will calculate the time between events, using the parameters and events available in the MIDI file (pulses per beat field in the file header and set tempo events).

 ## MIDI FILE COMPATIBILITY
-The parser will parse midi files format type 0, 1 and 2.
+The parser will parse MIDI files format type 0, 1 and 2.
 Running status events are recognized.
 All standard MIDI channel events (note on, note off, program change, control change, etc) and meta and sysex events (track name, key signature, time signature, etc) recognized.
-This library is based on the MIDI file standard version 1.1
+This module is based on the MIDI file standard version 1.1

 For multitrack file type 1 files, tracks are automatically merged during playback.